Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 \subsection{Bayes by backpropagation}

 Variational inference offers a good mathematical tool for Bayesian inference, but it needs to be adapted to deep learning.
-The main problem is that stochasticity stops backpropagation from functioning for the internal nodes in a network \cite{Buntine_1994}.
-Different solutions have been proposed to mitigate this problem, like probabilistic backpropagation \cite{hernndezlobato2015probabilistic} or Bayes-by-backprop \cite{pmlr-v37-blundell15}.
-Both methods serve the same goal, but as Bayes-by-backprop may look more familiar to deep learning practitioners, we will focus on it.
-Bayes-by-backprop is indeed a practical implementation of variational inference combined with a reparametrization trick \cite{kingma2019introduction} to ensure backpropagation works as usual.
+The main problem is that stochasticity stops backpropagation from functioning at the internal nodes of a network \cite{Buntine_1994}.
+Different solutions have been proposed to mitigate this problem, including probabilistic backpropagation \cite{hernndezlobato2015probabilistic} or Bayes-by-backprop \cite{pmlr-v37-blundell15}.
+The latter may appear more familiar to deep learning practitioners.
+We will thus focus on Bayes-by-backprop in this tutorial.
+Bayes-by-backprop is indeed a practical implementation of SVI combined with a reparametrization trick \cite{kingma2019introduction} to ensure backpropagation works as usual.